Microsoft slashes 10,000 jobs, the latest in a wave of layoffs

 Other big players in the tech world, including Facebook parent company Meta, Salesforce and Amazon have slashed staff recently, pointing to the same underlying drivers: an overzealous hiring spree during the pandemic and worries that the economy could nosedive this year.

-According to tech job tracker layoffs.fyi, more than 150,000 tech jobs were lost in 2022.
+According to tech job tracker layoffs.fyi, some 150,000 tech jobs were lost in 2022.
 The contraction represents a dramatic about-face for an industry that has experienced nearly unchecked growth for more than a decade.

 Investment analyst firm Wedbush Securities on Wednesday described the recent spate of layoffs in the tech sector as "a rip off the Band-aid moment to preserve margins and cut costs."